Achilles Tendinitis Specialist

 FAQs

-Yes, with proper treatment and rest, Achilles tendonitis can heal over time.
+Yes, with proper treatment and rest, it can heal over time.

 Do rest and ice your tendon, wear supportive shoes, and follow your physical therapy exercises.
 Don’t ignore the pain or push through it, as this can worsen the condition.